Powerlearnproject/se-day1-assignment-Daves-devspace/README.md

 - Ensuring project alignment with business objectives.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+(f)Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.